David4bay/lendsqr-fe-test/README.md

 ## Build Tools ðŸ§°

-- Typed React
+- Typed React (for type safety and inline type documentation)
 - Vite bundler/build tool
-- sass-embedded(embed SCSS files)
+- sass-embedded (embed SCSS files)
-- React Router
+- React Router (for switching views)
-- React Helmet
+- React Helmet (for changing the title of the page viewed and add metadata)
+- React Tanstack Query (for fetch requests to generated.json)

 ### Getting Started